 Gastro Oesophageal Reflux Disease (GORD)

-Everyone has experienced the uncomfortable feeling of heartburn when acid refluxes from the stomach into the oesophagus (gullet).
+Everyone has experienced the uncomfortable feeling of heartburn when acid refluxes from the stomach into the esophagus (gullet).
 To experience this occasionally is normal and is associated with belching to release gas from the stomach.

-However, if acid regurgitation into the oesophagus becomes more frequent, it can start to have a detrimental effect on a person’s health and sense of wellbeing.
+However, if acid regurgitation into the esophagus becomes more frequent, it can start to have a detrimental effect on a person’s health and sense of wellbeing.
 This condition is termed acid reflex disease, or in medical language, gastro-oesophageal reflux disease.

 There are many misconceptions regarding heartburn and acid reflux that I would like to address.
-The following section will attempt to answer common questions that patients will ask in clinic, and explain more fully exactly how acid reflux is caused, the relationship between acid reflux and hiatus hernia, what Barrett’s oesophagus is and the best treatment options for acid reflux.
+The following section will attempt to answer common questions that patients will ask in a clinic, and explain more fully exactly how acid reflux is caused, the relationship between acid reflux and hiatus hernia, what Barrett’s esophagus is and the best treatment options for acid reflux.

-The good news about acid reflux disease is that if it is investigated appropriately and diagnosed accurately, then there are extremely good treatment options both through drug therapy or safe surgery.
+The good news about acid reflux disease is that if it is investigated appropriately and diagnosed accurately, then there are extremely good treatment options both for drug therapy or safe surgery.
 Therefore if reflux symptoms are currently a problem, you can be reassured that soon you will be able to return to a normal lifestyle.